 - Regulations in Health Care Provision and related Research

 The learned practical skills are equally important for stakeholders in private health care organizations, decision makers in health policy and researchers in academia.
 Thus, the Major program is designed for students with interest in research methodology who have a commitment to dedicate their career in improving health care services.

 This master program comprises 120 ECTS-credits.
 One credit point represents an average of 25-30 hours of study.
 The study period is 4 semesters (2 years).

 This master program includes core courses that will be offered during the first three semesters.
-The core courses include different modules: Human Functioning Sciences, Health Systems and Services, Research Design, and qualitative and quantitative methods.
-Other core courses include scientific and professional skills development.
+The core courses include different basic modules: Health Sciecnes, Research Methods, Academic and Professional Skills.

 Area of Specialization (Major) - Research Internship - Master Thesis

-Towards the end of the 1st semester, students choose a major according to their interest.
-As a mandatory part of the curriculum, master students complete a 6-month research internship in their area of specialization, starting after the 2nd semester and lasting until the end of the 3rd semester.
+During the 3rd semester and right before the registration for the master procedure, students are asked to decide for a major according to their interest.
+As a mandatory part of the curriculum, master students complete a 6-month research internship, starting after the 2nd semester and lasting until the end of the 3rd semester.
 During the internship, students work in a research project out of which they develop their master thesis.
 The fourth and final semester is dedicated to completing the master thesis.

 The Master of Health Sciences is entirely taught in English.
 Our students also deal with international issues and they take advantage of the opportunities at the University of Lucerne to expand their intercultural competence and language skills.
 Please consider that the Master Program in Health Sciences requires a good command of English.
 The recommended level within the European Language Portfolio is C1 (Cambridge English Advanced).